minetest/minetest/doc/lua_api.md

 All callbacks registered with [Global callback registration functions] are added to corresponding `minetest.registered_*` tables.

-For backwards compatibility reasons, the names of these tables differ.
+For historical reasons, the use of an -s suffix in these names is inconsistent.
-Most names end in `-s`:

 * `minetest.registered_on_chat_messages`
 * `minetest.registered_on_chatcommands`